Experience-Monks/nyg/README.md

 }];
 ```

 The globs are simply identifiers for your template files.
 There are 3 properties to each glob base, glob, and output.
 The base property is the part of the path that will be removed when copied.
 The glob property is your file globs, it defaults to **/*.
 The output property is where you want to output the new files, defaults to '' which would be the the current working directory.
-All these properties get passed through the markup-js templating system as well, so you can use any of your variables within them.
+All these properties get passed through the [markup-js](https://www.npmjs.com/package/markup-js) template system as well, so you can use any of your variables within them.

 Here is an example of the glob options: